Newteinog/Portfolio/index.md

 ## Integrity Before Visibility

-One principle that strongly guides my life is trying to do what is right even when nobody is watching.
+One principle that strongly guides my life is doing what is right even when nobody is watching.
 It is easy to appear ethical when actions are visible to others, but true integrity is tested when a person has the opportunity to act without supervision.
 In cybersecurity, professionals often have administrative privileges, access to confidential information, and the ability to change critical systems.
 Because of this, integrity becomes one of the most important qualities a cybersecurity professional can have.

 Proverbs 11:3 teaches that “the integrity of the upright shall guide them.”
 This scripture reminds me that integrity should guide decisions even when there is pressure to act differently.
 Technical skills alone are not enough in cybersecurity.
 Without integrity, those same skills could easily be misused.
 For that reason, I try to focus not only on improving my technical knowledge but also on strengthening my personal character.

 My experience in law enforcement also reinforced this principle.
-Trust was essential in that profession, and the same is true in cybersecurity.
+Trust was essential in that profession, and it is equally true in cybersecurity.
 Organizations trust security professionals with systems, infrastructure, and sensitive information.
 I want to be someone who can be trusted in both small and large responsibilities.

 ---